KonstantinHoffmann/LanguagePhylogenies/README.md

 author: Simon J. Greenhill, Konstantin Hoffmann
 level: Beginner
 title: Language Phylogenies
-subtitle: Using babel to analyze linguistic data
+subtitle: Using babel to analyse linguistic data
-beastversion: 2.5.1
+beastversion: 2.5.2
 tracerversion: 1.7.1
 ---

-# Language Phylogenies: Using babel to analyze linguistic data
+# Language Phylogenies: Using babel to analyse linguistic data

 # Background

 Bayesian phylogenies are widely used in comparative linguistics.
+They provide not only information about the relationship of different languages, but also test hypotheses concerning the ages of language families {% cite Bouckaert2012 --file LanguagePhylogenies/master_refs.bib  %}.
 The data set can contain grammatical features such as "has productive plural marking on nouns" or statistics of what cognates exist.
 The languages are then encoded as a binary string representing the presence or absence of these features.
 This forms the "sequence alignment matrix" on which the phylogeny is built.

 ----